elvisprime/AWS-S3-Static-Website-Project/README.md

     *  Give it a unique Bucket name (e.g, my-amazon-web-bucket).
     * Select the AWS Region closest to your location.
 You can find the Region selector in the top right corner of the AWS Management Console, next to your account name.
 <img src="Documentation/Images/AWSregion.png" width="600" height="186">

+ 4. Enable ACLs:
+    * While creating the bucket, navigate to the Object Ownership section and select ACLs enabled.
+    * This option allows you to manage and customize permissions for individual objects within the bucket.